Tarsier Sanctuary

 Tarsier Sanctuary Uncensored

 The Tarsier Sanctuary is located deep in the jungles of the Philippines on Bohol Island.
-The tropical climate means it’s going to be shitty-humid and freaking hot.
+The tropical climate means it’s going to be shitty-humid and uncomfortably hot.

 The sanctuary opens at 9:00 am local time and is a top-rated destination for tourists.
 Try to get there as close to 9:00 am as possible for two reasons.